Collin County Expungement Lawyers

-A criminal record can have consequences that follow a person for years, even if an arrest doesn’t lead to criminal charges or criminal charges are dismissed or result in a finding of not guilty.
-Fortunately, the law in Texas allows someone who has been arrested or charged with a crime but was not convicted of that crime to eliminate that arrest or charge from their record in a process known as expunction.
-Many people believe that it is possible to expunge a conviction, but that is not the case.
-In some cases, it is possible to effectively seal a record of conviction with an order of non-disclosure.
+A criminal record can have consequences that follow a person for years.
+This is true even if an arrest doesn’t lead to criminal charges.
+Or if the criminal charges are dismissed or result in a finding of not guilty.
+Fortunately, the law in Texas allows someone who has been arrested or charged with a crime but was acquitted of that crime to eliminate that arrest or charge from their record in a process known as expungement.
+Many people believe that it is always possible to expunge a conviction.
+But that is not the case.
+In some cases, it is possible to seal a conviction record with an order of non-disclosure effectively.

-However, Texas law only permits expunction of an arrest record or a record of criminal charge that does not result in a finding of guilt (usually when the charge is dismissed, or the defendant is acquitted after trial); the law also permits expunction of a Class C misdemeanor (and only Class C misdemeanors) that results in a deferred adjudication after the defendant completes their community supervision.
+However, Texas law only permits the expungement of an arrest record or a record of a criminal charge that does not result in a finding of guilt.
+This usually happens when the charge is dismissed or the defendant is acquitted after trial).
+The law also permits the expungement of a Class C misdemeanor (and only Class C misdemeanors) that results in a deferred adjudication after the defendant completes their community supervision.

-If you successfully obtain an expunction of your arrest or criminal charge record, you may lawfully deny that you were arrested or charged for that crime or that you obtained an expunction order (except in rare circumstances).
+If you successfully obtain an expunction of your arrest or criminal charge record, you may lawfully deny that you were arrested or charged for that crime or that you obtained the order for it (except in rare circumstances).
 Many employers, schools, landlords, and banks ask you to disclose whether you have ever been arrested or charged with a crime.
-Therefore, obtaining an expunction can be a very powerful tool for clearing your name and avoiding the long-lasting negative consequences of an arrest record, especially since you were never convicted of a crime.
+Therefore, obtaining an expungement can be a powerful tool for clearing your name.
+It enables you to avoid the long-lasting negative consequences of an arrest record.
+This is especially true since you were never convicted of a crime.

-If you are seeking an expunction of your arrest or criminal charge record, contact the dedicated and experienced Collin County expunction attorneys of Rosenthal Kalabus & Therrian to schedule a free consultation with a knowledgeable criminal defense lawyer from our firm.
-We can advise you as to your possible rights and options concerning expunction and discuss how our firm can provide you with the resources to successfully obtain an expunction of your record.
+If you are seeking an expungement of your arrest or criminal charge record, contact the dedicated and experienced Collin County expungement attorneys of Rosenthal Kalabus & Therrian to schedule a free consultation with a knowledgeable criminal defense lawyer from our firm.
+We can advise you on your possible expunction rights and options.
+We’ll discuss how our firm can provide you with the resources to obtain an expungement of your record successfully.

 Do I Need an Expunction Lawyer?

-Although it is not required to hire an attorney if you wish to petition to expunge your arrest or criminal trial records, having an experienced attorney on your side may increase the chances of successfully obtaining an expunction of your records.
-For example, an attorney can review the facts and circumstances of your case to determine whether you are even eligible to receive expunction of your records.
-An attorney can also help you draft and assemble your petition for expunction to ensure that no required information or documents are missing from your request.
-If you have legal representation, the court may not even require you to appear in court for the hearing on your petition, allowing your lawyer to appear in your place, which can be helpful if you no longer live in the area or cannot get time off from work.
+Although hiring an attorney if you wish to petition for expungement of your arrest or criminal trial records is not required, having an experienced attorney on your side may increase the chances of successfully obtaining an expunction of your records.
+For example, an attorney can review the facts and circumstances of your case to determine whether you are even eligible to receive an expunction of your records.
+An attorney can also help you draft and assemble your petition to ensure no required information or documents are missing from your request.
+If you have legal representation, the court may not even require you to appear for the hearing on your petition, allowing your lawyer to appear in your place, which can be helpful if you no longer live in the area or cannot get time off from work.

-In circumstances where the prosecutor can object or must consent to a petition for expunction, having an attorney may be crucial to obtain an expunction of your record successfully.
+In circumstances where the prosecutor can object or must consent to a petition for expunction, having an attorney may be crucial to successfully obtain an expunction of your record.
 A lawyer can craft and present a compelling and persuasive argument in favor of expunction, responding to the prosecutor’s arguments against expunction and addressing any concerns brought up by the court.

 Why Choose Rosenthal Kalabus & Therrian to Handle My Case?

-If you are seeking an expunction of your arrest record or of criminal charges that were dismissed or that you were acquitted for, having dedicated, experienced legal representation on your side can make the expunction process much smoother and increase the chances of having your record successfully expunged.
-The criminal defense attorneys of Rosenthal Kalabus & Therrian have earned our reputation of being the leading criminal defense law firm in Collin County.
-Not only are we the largest criminal defense law firm in Collin County, but we are also the only criminal defense law firm with two Criminal Law Board Certified partners.
-This means that our partners have obtained board certification, granted to only 1% of attorneys in Texas, by demonstrating and being tested on their substantial experience and knowledge in the area of criminal law.
+If you are seeking an expungement of your arrest record or criminal charges that were dismissed or that you were acquitted for, having dedicated, experienced legal representation on your side can make the expunction process much smoother and increase the chances of having your record successfully expunged.
+The criminal defense attorneys of Rosenthal Kalabus & Therrian have earned our reputation as the leading criminal defense law firm in Collin County.
+We are the largest criminal defense law firm in Collin County and the only criminal defense law firm with two Criminal Law Board Certified partners.
+This means that our partners have obtained board certification, granted to only 1% of attorneys in Texas, by demonstrating and being tested on their substantial experience and knowledge in criminal law.

-As a result, Rosenthal Kalabus & Therrian can offer you many resources as you pursue expunction of your record.
-When you hire us to help you through the expunction process, you receive the assistance of multiple experienced criminal defense attorneys who will collaborate to develop the most effective and persuasive strategy for your case.
+As a result, Rosenthal Kalabus & Therrian can offer you many resources as you pursue the expungement of your record.
+When you hire us to help you through the expungement process, you receive the assistance of multiple experienced criminal defense attorneys who will collaborate to develop the most effective and persuasive strategy for your case.
 We provide experienced legal representation and will fight to have your criminal records expunged.

 Types of Cases We Handle